-Recovery From Autism ~ A Success Story: Using Detoxification and NutritionDr.
-John Gannage, MD December 1, 2010
+Recovery From Autism – A Success Story: Using Detoxification and NutritionDr.
+John Gannage, MD May 18, 2023

 As a conventional family doctor, I had many times felt helpless when attempting to assist patients with chronic illness.
 To see the continued suffering of patients and not have enough tools to make a significant difference, despite years of medical training, was frustrating and in need of correction.

 Nowhere was this felt as intensely as in management of autism and related conditions.
 Thankfully, after more years of continuing education and application of principles not taught in medical school, I now gain immense satisfaction in offering services to autistic children and their families, given that I have determined, as have other CAM (Complementary and Alternative Medicine) doctors, that a difference can and has been made.